digital-thinking/micro_webshop/README.md

 # micro_webshop
-This is a maven module based project
+This is a microservices webshop